monstermuffin/mergerfs-cache-mover/README.md

 ### Auto-Update
 If enabled the script checks for updates at runtime from the GitHub and automatically updates itself if a new version is available.
 There is an option for checking a specific branch, unless you have a specific reason to, this should stay as `main`.

+### Multiple Instances
+By default, the script prevents multiple instances from running concurrently to avoid conflicts.
+However, if you you require multiple instances for any reason, you can use the `INSTANCE_ID` setting.

+When `INSTANCE_ID` is set, only instances with the **same** ID will block each other, allowing instances with different IDs to run simultaneously.

+> [!WARNING]
+> When using multiple instances, ensure your schedules don't overlap if they share storage paths.
+For example, if both instances access `/mnt/ssd` (one as source, one as destination), schedule them at different times to avoid moving files that are still being written.

+> [!NOTE]
+> If `INSTANCE_ID` is not set, the original behavior is maintained which will block all any additional instances from running.

 ## Changelog
 See the full changelog [here](./CHANGELOG.md).